 Students who pursue Comparative and International Education (CIE) focus on rich academic study and research in the social sciences.
 Graduate students in CIE often choose concentrations in Anthropology, Economics, History, Philosophy, Politics, and Sociology.

 Students focusing in our professional track, International Educational Development (IED), put theory into practice by specializing in an educational field.
-Graduate students in this track often choose concentrations in African Education, Family & Community Education, International Humanitarian Issues, International Policy & Planning, Language, Literacies and Cultures, Latin American and Latino Education, and Peace & Human Rights Education.
+Graduate students in this track often choose concentrations in African Education, Family & Community Education, International Humanitarian Issues, International Policy & Planning, Language, Literacies and Cultures, Latin American and Latinx Education, and Peace & Human Rights Education.
 However, they may also choose to study Bilingual/Bicultural Education, Conflict Resolution, Curriculum & Teaching, Educational Leadership, and Higher Education.